evmos/evmos/SECURITY.md

        the Security Lead will revert to the reporter to request more info or close the report.
     3. The report is confirmed by the Security Lead to the reporter.

-2. The team determines the vulnerability’s potential impact on Evmos.
+2. The team determines the vulnerability’s potential impact on Eidon-chain.

     1. Vulnerabilities with `Informational` and `Low` categorization will result in creating a public issue.
     2. Vulnerabilities with `Medium` categorization will result